 3. Your home might feel damp a lot of the time

 Log cabins are attractive because they're made of wood.
-But wood and water don't tend to mix well, and your log home might therefore feel damp often.
-That dampness could lead to costly mold problems and also make it an uncomfortable place for guests to stay.
+But wood and water don't tend to mix well, and thus your log home might often feel damp.
+That dampness could lead to costly mold problems and make it an uncomfortable place for guests to stay.

 4. You might spend more on maintenance

 Log cabins tend to require more maintenance than other types of homes, so if you're buying one as an investment, you'll need to not only budget for maintenance but also figure out who will be responsible for it.
-Hiring a property manager may be your best bet so you're not overly burdened with overseeing that home's upkeep.
+Hiring a property manager may be your best bet to prevent you from feeling overly burdened with overseeing that home's upkeep.

 What sort of extra maintenance are we talking about?
 For one thing, a home made of wood can easily fall victim to termite damage, so you'll need regular inspections and prevention.
 You'll also need to maintain your home's exterior by staining its logs every three years.